Updated: May 23

 The COVID-19 pandemic and the shift to remote work are calling into question powerful, enduring stories—long cherished, especially by executives and managers of a certain generation—about the "ideal worker" whose job is their life, as demonstrated by putting in long hours at the office.

-But, as Brigid Schulte told the New York Times last week, recent events have shown that this is "a totally fake story we’ve been telling ourselves."
-The ideal worker of today is not the ideal worker of yesterday (and perhaps never was).
+But the ideal worker of today is not the ideal worker of yesterday (and perhaps never was).

 How do we recognize false or unhelpful stories like this and start telling ourselves a different story?